lane-neuro/research-analytics-suite/neurobehavioral_analytics_suite/operation_manager/task/README.md

   <p>Author: <a href="#contact">Lane</a></p>
 </div>

-# Task Subpackage
+# /operation_manager/task
 ### Part of NeuroBehavioral Analytics Suite (NBAS)
 <div>
   <p align="left">
-The Task subpackage within the `operation_manager` module handles the creation, management, and monitoring of tasks within the NBAS.
+The 'operation_manager/task' subpackage handles the creation, management, and monitoring of tasks within the NBAS.
 <br />
 <br />
     <!-- <a href="https://github.com/lane-neuro/neurobehavioral-analytics-suite"><strong>Explore the docs »</strong></a> -->